Shashank2006offl/19CS404-DBMS-Lab-Manual/Experiment1_ER_Diagram/problem_statement.md

 - Add support for prerequisites (some courses require others).

 ---

-### 🔹 Scenario 2: Hospital Database
-Design a database for patient management, appointments, medical records, and billing.

-**User Requirements:**
-- Patient details including contact and insurance.
-- Doctors and their departments, contact info, specialization.
-- Appointments with reason, time, patient-doctor link.
-- Medical records with treatments, diagnosis, test results.
-- Billing and payment details for each appointment.

----

 ## 📝 Tasks:
 1. Identify entities, relationships, and attributes.
 2. Draw the ER diagram using any tool (draw.io, dbdiagram.io, hand-drawn and scanned).